orangejuicetin/juicetin_spotify_trends/README.md

-# Spotify!
-Trends!
+# Spotify Analysis ~

-Played around with my Spotify account and tried to practice some cool data visualization and also just see my music translated into some cool data :))
+Used the spotipy API to play around with one of my playlists!
+Feel free to look around and check stuff out ~ some kewl stuff in there